CynicDog/infra-tech-notes/README.md

 <details>
 <summary><h3>CH9.
 Securing your web server</h3></summary>

+To enhance security for the web server, we need to migrate the Nginx/React web app from the Docker container to VirtualBox, as the container limits our ability to configure firewalld or UFW networking settings.

 ### Deploy a Vite-React App with Nginx on an Ubuntu Server in VirtualBox

 The build process for deploying the application in VirtualBox is the same as for creating a React app with Nginx in a Docker container (Refer to [this guide](#create-a-vite-react-web-app-and-serve-with-nginx-on-docker-container) in the chapter 7).